secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 <summary>Leave for Defence Force Volunteers</summary>

 * Under the Volunteers Employment Protection Act 1973, all team members who are members of the Armed Forces are entitled to unpaid job-protected leave during military training and/or service.
 * This leave runs concurrently with GitLab PTO.
-Team members must email the Absence team (parental-leave@gitlab.com) as soon as possible to notify them of the first date of leave and, if possible, the end date of their leave.
+Team members must email the Absence Management team (leaves@gitlab.com) as soon as possible to notify them of the first date of leave and, if possible, the end date of their leave.
 * Team members must select `Mandatory Civilian Service` in PTO by Roots to ensure that statutory entitlements are properly tracked.

 For more information related to this policy, please reivew the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/other-types-of-leave/defence-force-volunteers/)